denten/denten.github.io/_includes/CV/08-service.md

 - Weekly Open Lab meetings at Butler Studio.
 Workshops and lecture series.
 2013- .
 - Yearly MA and undergraduate academic advising.
+- Participation in Litarary Theory and Theory and History of Media unversity seminars.

 **Doctoral Students**